How to Interview with Amazon: The STAR Method

 Take your time to tell the story

 When responding to Amazon STAR questions, giving short, concise answers can be tempting.
 Some YouTube videos even recommend cramming your answers into a two-minute summary.
 However, this is a mistake.
-Remember, Amazon interviewers are on a mission to look for evidence that your behaviours raise the bar and place your profile squarely above 50% of Amazonians a the same job level.
+Remember, Amazon interviewers are on a mission to look for evidence that your behaviours raise the bar and place your profile squarely above 50% of Amazonians at the same job level.

 The best way to maximize your chances of raising the bar is by taking your time and sharing your steps in detail.
 This will help them understand how you operate and make decisions.

-Go deeper on Amazon STAR Method
+Go deeper on the Amazon STAR Method